 there making things difficult to access as it is literally squeezed between

 the alternator, oil cooler/filter(s) downpipe and turbo.
-You don't even
+You dont even have

 room to get your hand between the intake hoses for service and inspection.

-I like the idea of extending a unit fore of the wheel - same
+I like the idea of extending a unit fore of the wheel same position/vicinity

 as stock, only the unit is longer.
 The 944 inlet/outlet are very simlar as